semagrow/kobe/doc/benchmarkWalkthrough.md

 Place all files of the dataset into a directory, put this directory into a tar file and compress it with gzip.
 Even though most dataset engines support the import of several RDF formats (such as RDF/XML, turtle, etc), the most simple format is N-TRIPLES.
 Therefore, we suggest to store your dataset in a single .nt file.
-To prepare a dump.nt file, do the following:
+If you choose to to prepare a dump.nt file, just do the following:
 ```
 mkdir dataset/
 mv dump.nt dataset/